benbrenson/isar/doc/user_manual.md

  - Image recipe - Describes set of rules how to generate target image.
  - `Multistrap` configuration file - Contains information about distro, suite, `apt` source etc.

-In image recipe, the following variable defines the list of packages that will be included to target image: `IMAGE_PREINSTALL`.
-These packages will be taken from `apt` source.

 ### General Information
 The image recipe in Isar creates a folder with the target root filesystem.
 The default location is:
 ```